fglmtt/admin/lectures/12-security.md

 Hash functions are deterministic.
 This means that if you run a particular hash function on a particular input, you will always generate the same digest

 Because digests have a fixed length, only a finite number of possible outputs exist.
 For example, an 8-bit digest has only $2^8 = 256$ possible outputs.
 Therefore, some inputs necessarily generate the same output, an event known as a collision.
-Longer digests reduce the frequency of collision but can never eliminate them entirely
+Longer digests reduce the frequency of collisions but can never eliminate them entirely

 ---